Spring 2018 Global Change Fellow

 Where are they now?

-Enie is now working as a field researcher at the Virginia Institute of Marine Sciences.
+Enie is now working as a postdoctoral research associate at the Virginia Institute of Marine Sciences.

 Statement of purpose: